oldm/OldMan/README.rst

 .. image:: https://coveralls.io/repos/oldm/OldMan/badge.png
    :target: https://coveralls.io/r/oldm/OldMan

-OldMan is a young project **under active development** started in April 2014.
+OldMan is a young project still in an early stage.
 Feel free to `contribute <https://github.com/oldm/OldMan>`_ and to subscribe to our mailing list `oldman AT librelist.com`.